- 10 minutes to read

 Do not provide the CN attribute for create operations.

 Example of when to use CN: This scenario updates the description of Jane Doe.
-The CN part in LDAP Catalogue is Jane Doe and you only want to update exactly this record.
+The CN part in the LDAP Catalogue is Jane Doe, and you want to update exactly this record.
 CN Example

-Example of when NOT to use the CN attribute: In this example you should NOT provide CN part since the CN part will be extracted and used from the set of objects returned by the query.
+Example of when NOT to use the CN attribute: In this example, do NOT provide the CN part, since the system extracts and uses the CN from the set of objects returned by the query.

-The optional OU attribute can be used to specify which OU branch in the tree to bind to.
+The optional OU attribute specifies which OU branch in the tree to bind to.

 For more information about OUs: https://en.wikipedia.org/wiki/Active_Directory#Organizational_units